I’ve visited Hilton Head for my entire life at least once a year.

 For the best donuts, ever

 Duck Donuts is like the Cold Stone Creamery of the donut genre.
-A fun dessert-for-breakfast spot to visit while on vacation, each crispy hot cake-style donut order is made-to-order with glazes (chocolate, maple, or just a drizzle of a vanilla…) and toppings (nuts, coconut, sprinkles, BACON…) and coatings (sugar, cinnamon, powdered sugar…) so the combinations are endless.
+This is a fun dessert-for-breakfast spot to visit while on vacation.
+Each crispy hot cake-style donut order is made-to-order with glazes.
+Glazes include chocolate, maple, or just a drizzle of a vanilla.
+Toppings options are nuts, coconut, sprinkles, BACON.
+Then, you can add a coating – sugar, cinnamon, powdered sugar.
+The combinations are endless.
 We ordered a few custom donuts and then dealer’s choices for the rest of our box.
 All were insanely delicious.
 Order My favorite was the cinnamon and sugar coated donut with or without the vanilla glaze.
 Eat immediately, while it’s warm.

 For the best Greek you’ll ever try

 When I visit HHI, I head directly to It’s Greek to Me my first open lunch spot.
-Order I never stray from my first order: the appetizer spread which includes your choice of dips (my choices are always the feisty feta spread, hummus, and tzaziki, sometimes the eggplant as an add-on) along with fresh cucumbers, hefty slices of feta cheese, bright red tomatoes, and kalamata olives.
+Order I never stray from my first order: the appetizer spread which includes your choice of dips.
+I always order the feisty feta spread, hummus, and tzaziki, sometimes the eggplant as an add-on.
+The appetizer platter includes fresh cucumbers, hefty slices of feta cheese, bright red tomatoes, and kalamata olives.

-For a glass of wine or a bottle to go, Red Fish is our go-to wine shop and fine dining restaurant on the Island.
+Red Fish is our go-to wine shop and fine dining restaurant on the Island for a glass of wine or a bottle to go.
 For wine lovers, the retail wine shop in the bar area is on point in both selection and price point, and we always find a great bottle (or three) to buy.
 The coolest part?
 If you’re dining, you can grab a bottle and pay a $10 corkage fee – which is a fantastic deal.
 Order anything, it’s all delicious.

 For the best ice cream in the Lowcountry